A Framework For Automated Dissection Along Tissue Boundary: Results and Discussion

 \subsection{Detectron2 Model Performance Assesment}

 We utilized the Average Precision (AP) metric to gauge its efficacy, a widely accepted standard for evaluating object detection models.
 Our findings reveal that while the model adeptly localized tissues, there were occasional challenges in achieving complete tissue segmentation.
-Notably, the model precisely differentiated and segmented various tissues within the designated area of interest.
-The bounding box accuracy for instruments had some variability, attributed to inconsistencies in the annotated bounding boxes.
+Notably, the model precisely differentiated and segmented various tissues within the area of interest.

+The bounding box accuracy for instruments' keypoints had some variability, attributed to inconsistencies in the annotated bounding boxes.
 These annotations primarily served to provide a contextual reference for keypoint locations.
 Nevertheless, the model was remarkably accurate in detecting keypoints.
 The AP scores for each category further confirmed the model's robust performance, with exceptionally high scores observed for keypoints associated with instruments like the LND, FBF, and PCH.